dfinity/portal/docs/developer-docs/integrations/sns/managing/managing-nervous-system-parameters.md

 ### `default_followees`

 The set of default followees that every newly created neuron will follow per function.
 This is specified as a mapping of proposal functions to followees.
 If unset, neurons will have no followees by default.
-The set of followees for each function can be at most of size `max_followees_per_function` parameter.
+The number of followees for each function can be at most `max_followees_per_function`.

 ### `max_dissolve_delay_seconds`